 Celebration of Excellence

-Antons Kuzenko discusses the success of Rolls Royce in developing the efficient battery powered car, “Phantom”.
+Antons Kuzenko discusses the success of Pure Grey t6.1 Kombi in developing the efficient battery powered car, “Phantom”.
 Antons is president at UH Motorsport Society and a part-time writer for Badcreditcarloan.com.au.
 He is currently studying engineering at the University of Hertfordshire.

-Among many stands sharing the true nature of Rolls-Royce starting from Paintshop, where you are explained that your car can be painted to match any colour you desire, through to Leathershop, where skilled craftsmen and women are sharing their secrets, and Woodshop, where wood veneers from the most distant places of the world are collected, particular attention was drawing a stand with their electric interpretation of luxury – Phantom 102EX.
+Among many additional hints Rolls-Royce starting from Paintshop, where you are explained that your car can be painted to match any colour you desire, through to Leathershop, where skilled craftsmen and women are sharing their secrets, and Woodshop, where wood veneers from the most distant places of the world are collected, particular attention was drawing a stand with their electric interpretation of luxury – Phantom 102EX.
+To learn more about electric powered cars and tools visit https://forbrukerguiden.no/bytte-stromleverandor/.

 Phantom Experimental Electric

 Phantom 102EX, also known as Phantom EE (Experimental Electric), is an experimental vehicle used as a test bed for evaluating new technologies and applications in the super-luxury segment of the automotive market.
-Rolls-Royce experimental cars are different from other concept vehicles by being fully functional, driveable and made out of more tangible materials such as metals, leather and wood rather than clay and foam.
+Rolls-Royce experimental cars are different from other concept vehicles by being fully functional, and they can also be personalized using car designs and RGVA wrapping you can get online, they are driveable and made out of more tangible materials such as metals, leather and wood rather than clay and foam.

 102EX made its first public appearance at Geneva Motor Show on 1st of March 2011 and has undergone and extensive evaluation programme around the world since.
-As part of the tour it has been to Europe, Middle East, Asia and North America, stimulating the debates whether it can deliver an authentic Rolls-Royce experience to customers in the spirit of the marque or is it just an unacceptable compromise for the quality and luxury ethos of the brand.
+As part of the tour it has been to Europe, Middle East, Asia and North America, stimulating the debates whether it can deliver an authentic Rolls-Royce experience to customers in the spirit of the marque or is it just an unacceptable compromise for the quality and luxury ethos of the brand, so if you want to have an electric car like this one, learning about how to have an electric car charging at home could be essential for the comfort of you using this type of car.

 Phantom EE features relatively lightweight aluminium space-frame chassis, which is the single most important detail to counter-act the weight of the cells in order to achieve dynamic and effortless ride.
 Instead of a regular 6.75 litres V12 naturally aspirated Phantom engine and a 6-speed gearbox it is endowed with a lithium-ion battery pack with two electric three-phase axial flux motors mounted on the rear sub-frame.
-The drive from the motors to the wheels is then transmitted through a single-speed transmission with an integrated electronic differential.
+The drive from the motors to the wheels is then transmitted through a single-speed transmission with an integrated electronic differential just like most of limo vehicles you an find at hire if you browse around this site.

 Each motor is capable of 145 kW power output, which sums up to 290 kW available power to the Phantom EE.
 Coupled with 800 Nm available torque at any given point in time over a wide range of rpm, it closely matches the power of 338 kW and the 720 Nm of torque delivered at 3,500 rpm from a standard Phantom.